-Probate and trust attorney explains the types of California conservatorships; why they are necessary; when they are necessary; and the legal documents needed to avoid the need for a conservatorship.
+Probate and trust attorney explains the types of California conservatorships; why they are necessary; when they are necessary; how the probate court is involved; and the legal documents needed to avoid the need for a conservatorship.

-A California conservatorship at its core is where you have to have the judge in the county where you live step in and appoint someone to make decisions for an individual.
+A California conservatorship at its core is where you have to have the judge of the probate court in the county where you live step in and appoint someone to make decisions for an individual.

 Now you may ask: why would a judge need to step in to appoint someone to make decisions for an individual?
 This is when that individual no longer has the capacity or the ability to make decisions for themselves.

 There are two types of conservatorships.
 One is the conservatorship of the person.
 This is where someone does not have the ability to make medical decisions for themselves, living decisions for themselves, or have the ability to provide care for themselves – maybe they are not cleaning themselves properly or able to get food or take medications.

 The other type of conservatorship is the conservatorship of the estate, and that is their assets.
 This may be where they are unable to avoid undue influence – somebody is taking advantage of them or they are simply unable to understand their bills and pay them adequately and finance their life.
 So the probate court will step in at this point and appoint someone to make these types of decisions for that person.